massoncheg/forgejo-docs/docs/user/packages/container.md

 **NOTE:** The registry only supports case-insensitive tag names.
 So `image:tag` and `image:Tag` get treated as the same image and tag.

+## Linking an image to a repository

+Images can be manually linked to a repository so that they appear in its "Packages" tab.

+In addition, images can be automatically linked when a package is first created.
+After creation, no further auto-linking is performed, even when publishing new versions (Docker tags).
+Auto-linking can be accomplished in two ways:

+- By adding a label to the Docker image, for example: `LABEL org.opencontainers.image.source=https://forgejo.example.com/testuser/myrepo` (replace the host, owner, and repository as appropriate)
+- By naming the image after the repository, for example: `forgejo.example.com/testuser/myrepo`
+  - Nested image names such as `forgejo.example.com/testuser/myrepo/myimage/myservice[...]` are also supported.
+  - Since Docker image names must be lowercase, owner and repository names are treated as case-insensitive.

+If both methods match a repository, the repository referenced in the label is preferred.

 ## Push an image

 Push an image by executing the following command: